• Skip to main content

 Just for Youth

-You’ve arrived at a safe online resource for youth experiencing crisis or homelessness looking for where to go next.
+You’ve arrived at a safe resource for youth experiencing crisis or homelessness looking for where to go next.

-You may have arrived on this page after searching online or maybe a friend told you.
 If you’re here and need help, we want to get you answers to your questions as quickly as possible and in words that are easy to understand.
 Make sure you scroll down for common questions asked by youth.

 Find Help